 Finasteride is one of the most extensively studied medications for male pattern baldness.
 Clinical studies have found that finasteride stops hair loss for 90% of men, and 65% will also benefit from increased hair growth and thickening of existing miniaturized hairs.

 One study from 1998 showed a significant increase in hair count after 2 years of finasteride 1mg daily.
-At the beginning of the study, the average hair count measured in a 1-inch diameter circular area of balding vertex scalp was 876.
+At the beginning of the study, the average hair count measured in a 1-inch diameter circular balding area was 876.
 At the end of the study, the hair count increased to 1,014.
-That’s an increase of 15 percent from baseline.
+That’s a 15% increase in hair in one area.

 How long to see results?